david-c14/submarine-prototype-vcv/README.md

 # submarine-prototype plugins for VCV
 Prototype plugins for VCV Rack released under the SubmarinePrototype label

-This is an independant effort neither endorsed nor directly affiliated with vcvrack
+This is an independent effort neither endorsed nor directly affiliated with vcvrack

 See https://vcvrack.com for more information about VCV rack